 So, who is the type of person who would rent out your space?
 I’m glad you asked!

-You may also be able to rent out your apartment, house, or room to travelers who are in town for an event.
+Keep in mind, you may also be able to rent out your apartment, house, or room to travelers who are in town for an event.
 For instance, rather than staying in a stuffy hotel, business travelers may wish to rent an apartment for a few nights.
 Concert goers and sports fans may also look for places to stay near the venue.
 The options are almost endless.

 Airbnb is the perfect spot to list your space.
 Here, you’ll find thousands of guests searching for places just like yours.
 (We’ve booked through here several times.)
 Of course, you’ll earn a fee for each completed stay.
 Bonuses and rewards are also available and can really build up over time.